Corporate Governance Highlights

 -

-All seven of our Board members are independent, and we have an Independent Chair of the Board
+All Board members are independent except CEO, and we have an Independent Chair of the Board, separating the roles of Chair and CEO

 -